-In particular, the Draft Rule is likely to result in the earlier availability of the information to registered participants, particularly Generators seeking to connect new plant or upgrade existing plant.
+In particular, the Rule as made is likely to result in the earlier availability of the information to registered participants, particularly Generators seeking to connect new plant or upgrade existing plant.
 The Commission considers that this earlier availability of information will reduce the extent of the risks and related costs faced by connecting Generators, therefore allowing for the timely entry or upgrade of generation plant in response to market price signals.
 This will have beneficial market impacts in terms of price and reliability of supply.

-Further discussion of how the Draft Rule will or is likely to contribute to the NEO is included in section 3 below.
+Further discussion of how the Rule as made will or is likely to contribute to the NEO is included in section 3 below.

-2.5 Compatibility of the Draft Rule with the proper performance of AEMO's declared functions
+2.5 Compatibility of the Rule as made with the proper performance of AEMO's declared functions

 Under section 91(8) of the NEL the Commission may only make a Rule that has effect with respect to an adoptive jurisdiction if satisfied that the proposed Rule is compatible with the proper performance of AEMO's declared network functions.
-The Draft Rule is compatible with AEMO's declared network functions as it will not interfere with or impede AEMO's performance of these functions.
+The Rule as made is compatible with AEMO's declared network functions as it will not interfere with or impede AEMO's performance of these functions.